savchenkoyana/Nbody/03_Globular_cluster/README.md

 # About

 These experiments reproduce a motion of stellar cluster in a tidal field.
+We use Nbody6 (without GPU and MPI, single-thread version introduced by Aarseth).

 Before running the experiments, do this: